-Currently, services are at 10 a.m. in the sanctuary in person and available online through Facebook Live and YouTube.
-If you have been exposed to COVID-19 or the Flu, we strongly encourage you and every congregant to wear a mask in consideration of your neighbor as a simple step we can take to reduce the spread of illnesses.
+Services are at 10 a.m. in the sanctuary in person and available online through Facebook Live and YouTube.
+If you have been exposed to COVID-19 or the Flu, we strongly encourage you and every congregant to wear a mask in consideration of your neighbors.
+It’s a simple step and sign of respect that can help reduce the spread of illnesses.

 In every service, you are invited to participate in the liturgy using the weekly bulletin.
 Corporate prayer allows us to approach God as a community, in one voice, sharing in each other’s life and concerns.
-This includes the Call to Worship and a corporate confession of sin, followed by assurance of our pardon before God, an affirmation of faith, and the Lord’s Prayer.
-Hymns and worship music are typically drawn from the pew hymnal and accompanied by pipe organ or piano, and often the choir. in a confession of sin and assurance of pardon.
+This includes the Call to Worship, a corporate confession of sin, followed by assurance of our pardon before God, an affirmation of faith, and the Lord’s Prayer.
+Hymns and worship music are typically drawn from the pew hymnal and accompanied by pipe organ or piano, and often the choir.

-Services typically include a short children’s sermon where all the children meet at the steps of the chancel.
-The younger ones may then leave the sanctuary and go to the nursery, children’s care or they may stay with their family.
+Services typically include a short children’s moment where all the children meet at the steps of the chancel.
+The younger ones may then leave the sanctuary and go to the nursery, or they may stay with their family.
 Children in Kindergarten and older remain in the service to share in the common life of their church family.

 You can expect readings drawn from the Revised Common Lectionary‘s suggested Hebrew Scriptures, New Testament Letters, and Gospels.
 The sermon is based on these scriptures.
 In addition, you will have the opportunity to profess the historic faith of the church, commit your resources to the ministry of the church through tithes and offerings, and periodically share in the Sacrament of Communion.

 In every pew is a friendship pad, which we ask all in attendance to sign.
-If you are a first time guest, you have a gift waiting for you in the back of the church.
-Be sure also to sign your name in the pad and let us know how we can reach out to you and get to know you so you know you are welcome.
+If you are a first-time guest, you have a gift waiting for you in the back of the church.
+Be sure also to sign your name on the pad and let us know how we can reach out to you and get to know you so you know you are welcome.

 What do I wear?

 Come as you are.
-In the traditional service, you may find that office casual is appropriate.
-The contemporary service is casual attire.
+You will find that office casual is a common attire.

 Our Middle School (grades 6-8) and High School (grades 9-12) youth groups meet most weekends, typically on Sunday evenings for a meal and program.
-Adult volunteers strive to plan activities which correlate with our congregation’s mission statement (Growing -Praising – Serving) while allowing the teens to build healthy relationships with others in the group.
-Each group has in the past planned and led worship one Sunday in the spring.
+Our Youth Minister and adult volunteers plan activities that help our future leaders to build healthy relationships with others in the group.
+The Youth are expected to participate in Worship and even lead a service together.

-Other youth activities have included attending camp Greer, Passport or Montreat Youth Summer Camp, hosting a fall festival and an Easter egg hunt for SPC’s little ones, movie night, scavenger hunts, riding the Virginia Creeper Trail, lock-ins, Super Bowl and Christmas parties, stuffing and mailing exam care packs to our college students, and hosting our annual cookout and dessert auction fundraiser to benefit the Youth Mission Fund.
+Other youth activities have included attending camp Greer, Passport or Montreat Youth Summer Camp, hosting a fall festival and an Easter egg hunt for SPC’s little ones, movie nights, scavenger hunts, riding the Virginia Creeper Trail, hiking the Wilderness Trail, lock-ins, parties, stuffing and mailing exam care packs to our college students, and hosting our annual cookout and dessert auction fundraiser to benefit the Youth Mission Fund.
 Mission teams from Shelby Presbyterian went to Panajachel, Guatemala in 2017 and Bani, Dominican Republic in 2014.
 For more information about children's and youth programming, contact Carol Ann Hoard.